The Getty Book of the Dead

 Ancient Egyptian Funerary Texts in the J. Paul Getty Museum

-The Getty’s Egyptian Book of the Dead manuscripts form one of the largest such collections in North America, with examples ranging from the 18th Dynasty until the end of the Ptolemaic Period (ca. 1450–30 BC).
-These manuscripts shed light on the evolution of Egyptian funerary religion over a period of nearly 1,500 years.
+The Getty's Book of the Dead manuscripts form one of the largest such collections in North America, with examples ranging from about 1450 BC to 50 BC.
+These manuscripts shed light on Egyptian religious beliefs and funerary practices over a period of nearly 1,500 years.

 Fragmentary Papyrus with Spells from the Book of the Dead (304–30 B.C.) by UnknownThe J. Paul Getty Museum